-The assistant referees shall be in line with the second last defender or the ball, if it is nearer the goal line than the second last defender.
-The assistant referees shall always face the field of play.
+The assistant referees must be in line with the second last defender or the ball if it is nearer the goal line than the second last defender.
+The assistant referees must always face the field of play.

 3. Goal kick